Problems Faced By Entrepreneurs While Starting a Startup in india

 Sometimes these critics might even get personal as they’ll feel jealous of and threatened by you.

 It’s really hard to attract customers for any company that is starting out especially if they are a business with a limiting marketing budget.

 This problem always plays on every entrepreneur’s mind and the fact that people tend to stick with well-known brands they’re familiar with makes it harder for them to sell their products

 With the launching of new products and scaling new markets comes the notion of “failing fast”.
 It’s not necessary that every idea of yours will work.
 If you’re trying a lot of new things, not everything will work and you will not succeed at each of those ideas.

 “Don’t worry about failure; you only have to be right once.

 – Drew Houston, Dropbox Co-founder

 Many other challenges like the inability to juggle their core functions with other distracting but necessary activities such as Accounting, Taxation, Dealing with Government Authorities, etc.

 However, I definitely see this changing as globalization invades the world.
 There are plenty of opportunities in India and locals are starting to realize that.
 I see more aspiring entrepreneurs and wish them great success in their entrepreneurial journey.

-I think it takes a lot of determination to ignore oppositions from family and pressure from society, and the go-ahead to pursue what you believe is the right path for yourself.
+I think it takes a lot of determination to ignore opposition from family and pressure from society, and the go-ahead to pursue what you believe is the right path for yourself.